NEW: Early admission

 Submission address: Recruitment, Admissions and Transfer Credit

-Document deadline - Once you've completed an online application, you will need to submit the following documents no later than June 1:
+Document deadline - Once you've completed an online application, you will need to submit the following documents no later than January 15 to be considered for early admission and by June 1 for regular admission:

 Transcripts from all post-secondary institutions (regardless of whether or not they pertain to nursing), must be mailed directly from the institution to Recruitment, Admissions and Transfer Credit.
 Please note the applicant cannot submit the transcript(s).